 Yes.
 It is strongly recommended that students visit Student Accessbility Services (SAS) before or early on in their first semester.
 This office works closely with students and faculty to ensure that students' needs are met.
 Among the many other services available, they can provide note-takers, oral and sign language interpreters, and tape-recorded lectures.

 Although Brockport has many services and accommodations for students with disabilities, it is important to remember that the services students receive in college may differ from what they are accustomed to in high school or at their previous institution.
-At the collegiate level, it becomes the student's responsibility to self-identify with OSD and to provide current documentation of disability and accommodation needs.
+At the collegiate level, it becomes the student's responsibility to self-identify with SAS and to provide current documentation of disability and accommodation needs.

 If my student is homesick and talks about coming home every chance he/she gets, should I encourage them to stay on campus?

 Yes.
 There are so many great things to do at the College at Brockport!
 Encourage your student to become involved in the numerous student organizations, activities, and events, and suggest stopping by the Brockport Student Government or Campus Life Offices, or The Space (all located in the Student Union) for more information on the opportunities available.

 If you are concerned that your student is having trouble adjusting to college or you find they may need further help, you might want to encourage them to visit the Counseling Center where he/she could benefit from individual or group sessions, a workshop, or developmental programming.
 Sessions are confidential, and the highest ethical and legal standards associated with the profession are maintained, and are completely free of charge.

 Whether it's a small card with words of encouragement, or a big care package from home, sending mail always helps.
 BASC has a variety of Good-e-Packs you can order for your student as well!

 My student is interested in playing a sport.
-What varsity sports are available?
+What's available?

 SUNY Brockport is a Division III institution.

-Varsity sports aren't quite what they were thinking?
-Your student can also get involved in club and intramural sports through Recreational Services!
+If varsity sports aren't quite what they were thinking, your student can also get involved in club and intramural sports through Recreational Services.